ryanboris/UI-practice/README.md

 ## Practice Repo - UI/BoxModel/Flexbox

-We will use the included HTML markup to practice the concepts from the past two weeks.
+We will use the included HTML markup to practice the concepts from the past two weeks...